A tour about existence and uniqueness of dg enhancements and lifts: Uniqueness of enhancements in the unbounded case

 \begin{proof} The objects in $\Yon(\cA)$ form a set of compact generators for $\dgD(\cA)$.
 Thus, we just need to show that, under the hypotheses, the category $\dgD(\cA)/\cL$ is compactly generated by the compact objects in $\fQ\comp\Yon(\cA)$.
 For this, assume that $B$ in $\dgD(\cA)/\cL$ is such that $\dgD(\cA)/\cL(\fQ(\Yon(A)),B[j])=0$, for all $A\in\cA$ and all integers $j\in\ZZ$.
 As $\fQ$ has a fully faithful right adjoint $\fQ^R$ (see the discussion at the beginning of \autoref{subsect:wellquot}), we have

 for all $A\in\cA$ and all integers $j\in\ZZ$.
 Since $\Yon(\cA)$ is a set of compact generators for $\dgD(\cA)$, we have $\fQ^R(B)\iso 0$.
 Hence $B\iso 0$. \end{proof}

-Since (a.2) and (b.2) together imply (b.1), we have that \autoref{thm:crit1} implies \autoref{thm:LO1}.
+Let us now observe that (a.2) and (b.2) together imply (b.1).
+Indeed, it is easy to see that $\fQ$ is right vanishing, taking $\cR$ to be the full subcategory of $\dgD(\cA)/\cL$ consisting of those $R$ such that $\dgD(\cA)/\cL\left(\fQ(\Yon(A)),R\right)=0$ for every $A\in\cA$.
+Hence \autoref{thm:crit1} implies \autoref{thm:LO1}.

 To conclude that the first result really improves the second one, we just need to exhibit a triangulated category of the form $\dgD(\cA)/\cL$, with $\cA$ and $\cL$ as above, which satisfies (a.1) and (b.1) but not (a.2).
-Actually, (b.1) trivially implies (b.2).

 To this end, consider the triangulated category $\D(\cG)$, with $\cG$ a Grothendieck category.
 We know that there is an exact equivalence